 Let a local Indigenous guide show you their land.
 A special experience that will capture your heart.
 They know the country like no other and will share their special stories with you.
 Learn about the diverse flora and fauna.
 Go boating, fishing, hiking, kayaking or hop in a 4WD and discover the country, the Aussie-way!
 There is something for everyone.

 "Australia has so many things to offer; wildlife, the outback, Indigenous culture, ocean with coral reef, beaches, rainforest and mountains.
-Aussies are very friendly and open to visitors.
-Would you rather be alone in the middle of nowhere or enjoy a vibrant city?
-The choice is yours!"Sylvia, Travel specialist
+"Sylvia, Travel specialist

 Australia, beautifully diverse.
 Discover an open-air gallery of rich landscapes

 Australia covers 7.692 million km².
 A country with a blend of everything.
 Boasting a variety of different climates, seasons and diverse landscapes, there are endless wonders to discover.
 With colourful and vibrant coastal cities, over 10,000 beaches, small and quirky country towns, rainforest, islands and vast red deserts.
 Each corner is filled with beauty and its own diversity.